magomimmo/modern-cljs/doc/tutorial-11.md

     (listen! (by-id "submit") :click (fn [e] (validate-form e)))))
 ```

-Here we just wrap inside an anonymous function the `validate-form` listener by passing it the fired `event` (i.e. :click).
+Here we just wrap inside an anonymous function the `validate-form`
+listener by passing it the fired `event` (i.e.`:click`).

-As usual let's verify our work by visiting the [login-dbg.html][12]
+As usual, let's now verify our work by visiting the
-page.
-If you have stopped the previous application run, execute again
+[login-dbg.html][12] page.
+If you have stopped the previous
-the usual commands from the terminal prior to visit the [login page][12].
+application run, execute again the usual commands from the terminal
+prior to visit the [login page][12].

 ```bash
 $ lein cljsbuild auto dev